-Brian Douglas TRIAL in ILLINOIS, scheduled September 10, 2018, following rejection of a plea deal at preliminary hearing on 8/31/2018.
+Brian Douglas was sentenced to 4 years in prison in a plea deal September 2018.
 A violent felon lost the girl.
-As a result she received video of the killing of her dog, Freddy.
+As a result she received video of the killing of her dog, Freddy in May 2018.
 Following a preliminary hearing we received multiple reports saying Brian Douglas was questioned regarding violent crimes against humans.
-Seems this was his own creation and it is not factual information. what seems to be evident from the evidence at preliminary hearing was that this violent man got triggered and either took Freddy (if he wasn't already there) to the garage and (it appears from video) hit him in the head with a hammer one time so he could record the dog dying and send to his ex-wife.
-We feel the community will be much safer if the defendant in this case is incarcerated.
+Seems this was his own creation and it is not factual information. what seems to be evident from evidence at hearings was that this violent man got triggered and either took Freddy (if he wasn't already there) to the garage and (it appears from video) hit him in the head with a hammer one time so he could record the dog dying and send to his ex-wife.
+The community is much safer with the defendant incarcerated.

 Melissa Kaye Fitterer case